maguire-lab/maguire-lab.github.io/_pages/jobs.md

 ## Postdoctoral Positions

 **Note: We currently don't have funding for additional postdoctoral positions.
 We can only welcome you if you have a fellowship.
 I'd be happy to support you after you apply to our group.
-Take a look at the [Killam](https://www.dal.ca/faculty/gradstudies/programs/postdoctoral-fellows/postdoctoral-fellowships/killam-pdfs.html) and [Banting Fellowships](https://banting.fellowships-bourses.gc.ca/en/home-accueil.html)**
+Take a look at the [Killam](https://www.dal.ca/faculty/gradstudies/postdoctoral-fellows/postdoctoral-fellowships/killam-pdfs.html), [Canada Postdoctoral Research Awards](https://www.dal.ca/faculty/gradstudies/postdoctoral-fellows/postdoctoral-fellowships/Tri-agency-fellowship.html), or Dalhousie's [Donald Hill Fellowship](https://www.dal.ca/faculty/gradstudies/postdoctoral-fellows/postdoctoral-fellowships/donald-hill-pdf.html)**

 ## PhD Studentship

-**Note: We currently don't have open positions for PhD students without funding**
+**Note: We currently don't have open positions for PhD students without their own funding**

 ## Masters Studentships